Active teacher selection for reward learning: Introduction

 \section{Introduction}

-Specifying objective functions for machine learning systems is challenging, and misspecified objectives can be hacked~\cite{Pan2022-lw, Skalse2022-rg} or incentivise degenerate behavior~\cite{Zhuang2020-jx, Thomas2020-cq, Krakovna2020-vx}.
-Techniques such as \textit{reinforcement learning from human feedback} (RLHF) enable ML systems to instead \textit{learn} appropriate objectives from human feedback~\cite{Christiano2017-et, Lee2021-mj, Stiennon2020-wf}.
-These techniques are widely used to finetune large language models~\cite{gpt4, claude, llama, bard} and to train reinforcement learning agents to perform complex maneuvers in continuous control environments~\cite{Christiano2017-et, Lee2021-mj}.
-However, while RLHF is relied upon to ensure that these systems are safe, helpful, and harmless~\cite{bai2022training}, it still faces many limitations and unsolved challenges~\cite{casper2023open}.

-In particular, RLHF systems typically rely on the assumption that all feedback comes from a single human teacher, despite gathering feedback from a range of teachers with varying levels of rationality and expertise.
-For example, \citet{Stiennon2020-wf}, \citet{bai2022training} and \citet{Ouyang2022-qs} assume that all feedback comes from a single teacher, but find that annotators and researchers actually disagree 23\% to 37\% of the time.
-Reward learning has been shown to be highly sensitive to incorrect assumptions about the process that generates feedback~\cite{hong2022sensitivity, Freedman2021-df, Skalse2022-np, Milli2020-fz}, so this single-teacher assumption exposes these systems to dangerous failures~\cite{Daniels-Koch2022-me}.
-Ideally, RLHF systems should consider the differences between each teacher to improve their safety and reliability.
+Specifying objective functions for machine learning systems is challenging, and misspecified objectives can be hacked~\citep{Pan2022-lw, Skalse2022-rg} or incentivise degenerate behavior~\citep{Zhuang2020-jx, Thomas2020-cq}. \textit{Reward learning} techniques such as reinforcement learning from human feedback (RLHF) enable state of the art ML systems to instead \textit{learn} appropriate objectives by observing and interacting with human teachers~\citep{gpt4, claude, llama, bard}.
+However, almost all deployed systems still rely on a \textit{single-teacher assumption}: they assume feedback is generated by one canonical human teacher with fixed noise properties, even though in practice it is aggregated from a large, heterogeneous pool of humans.
+For example, \citet{Stiennon2020-wf}, \citet{bai2022training} and \citet{Ouyang2022-qs} assume that all feedback comes from a single teacher, despite finding that annotators and researchers actually disagree 23\% to 37\% of the time.

-To leverage multiple teachers in RLHF, we introduce a novel problem called a \textit{Hidden Utility Bandit (HUB)}, illustrated in Figure~\ref{fig:front}.
-In a HUB, the learning agent must choose between pulling an arm to earn utility (as in a standard multi-armed bandit) and querying a teacher for feedback to learn the utility function (as in RLHF).
-Optimal HUB solutions must therefore actively select \textit{which} teachers to query \textit{when} so as to maximize the expected discounted sum of utilities.
+This mismatch between formalism and reality is becoming increasingly problematic.
+In realistic settings, the humans that teach AI systems vary in expertise, attentiveness, and capabilities, annotation platforms mix crowdworkers with domain experts, and safety-critical systems must weigh the benefits of high-quality experts against their higher cost and scarcity.
+Prior work shows that reward learning is highly sensitive to incorrect assumptions about feedback generation~\citep{hong2022sensitivity, Freedman2021-df, Skalse2022-np, Milli2020-fz}, and in particular that unrecognized heterogeneity in teacher rationality and context can significantly distort learned reward functions~\citep{shirali2025direct,Daniels-Koch2022-me}.
+Nevertheless, current systems lack a framework for modeling differences between teachers and reasoning about \textit{which} teacher to query for feedback \textit{when} to query at all.